bakedziti420/js-oop-flower-power/readme.md

 lily.petals = 6;
 ```

 That's more like it!
-To change the value of the lily object properties.
-We simply access them with dot or bracket notation.
+To change the value of the lily object properties, we simply access them with dot or bracket notation.
 We then follow with an equals and a new appropriate value.
 Couldn't be easier!

 <img src = https://seniorhikerphotos.files.wordpress.com/2012/06/lilysarina12052301.jpg width = 75%>